MURI Project Awards

 Overview of MURI

 MURI facilitates the creation and support of multidisciplinary research teams consisting of undergraduate students, graduate students, post-docs, senior staff, and faculty.
-The primary purpose of these teams is to provide undergraduate students with a unique opportunity to work with mentors on real-world problems to gain research skills that can be applied to their college coursework and future careers.
+These teams provide undergraduate students with a unique opportunity to work with mentors on real-world problems to gain research skills that can be applied to their college coursework and future careers.

 MURI projects should represent two or more disciplines and should offer undergraduate students the opportunity to engage in a substantive research experience focused on a significant research problem.
-Projects from all disciplines are most welcome, including science, technology, engineering, and math (STEM); the social sciences; the arts and humanities; and social, environmental, and public policy.
+Projects from all disciplines are most welcome, including science, informatic, math, the social sciences; the arts and humanities; and social, environmental, and public policy.

 MURI student learning outcomes